 In general, concentrates, like THCA Weed Sand, are known for having potent effects that are well suited for recreation and medicinal consumers.
 Let’s take a look at the general effects and potential benefits:

-However, THCA is a precursor to Delta-9-THC.
+In other words, THCA is a precursor to Delta-9-THC.
 That means that when it is heated to near-combustion temperatures, as with a lighter, THCA transforms into THC, delivering the well-known psychoactive effects.

 In other words, consuming THCA without heating it—known as decarboxylation—won’t get you high.
 But once heated, it converts into Delta-9-THC, delivering powerful psychoactive effects.